 If we’re going to motivate others to prepare for survival, we should be cultivating relationships.
 One way to do this, though it sounds crass, is to look to others as resources.
 Your neighbor may know more about fixing cars than you do.
 You may know more about gardening than he does.
 How about exchanging information and skills?
 Then you can both benefit.

 Carolyn and I also touched on the subject of giving gifts.
 For example, if you gave someone a first aid kit, they’d have it ready when they needed it.
 They might not appreciate it at first, but there may come a time when they will.

-Janet Liebsch of It’s A Disaster! reminded me in an e-mail that they encourage distribution of their book through fundraising.
-Other companies, such as Quake Kare offer kits and other preparedness items as fundraisers.
+Janet Liebsch, co-author of It’s A Disaster! …And What Are YOU Gonna Do About It? reminded me that they encourage distribution of their book through fundraising.
+Other companies, like several featured in the Prep Mart, offer kits and other preparedness items as fundraisers.
 Possibilities abound for schools, churches, scouting groups, etc.

 Carolyn said she hasn’t been successful with stirring up interest in such efforts.
-However, she’s involved with an innovative way to raise funds for nonprofit organizations.
-Find out more on her site at http://blog.totallyready.com/.
+However, at the time of our visit she was involved with an innovative way to raise funds for nonprofit organizations.

 In spite of my negative comments about social media above, I agree with Carolyn that it’s a good idea to share little experiences and insights with others.
 Obviously, there is interest in Facebook, Twitter and the rest, and you just might plant a seed in someone’s mind.

 How are you reaching out to others to motivate them to prepare?